DMOZ

-DMOZ (from directory.mozilla.org, an earlier domain name, stylized in lowercase in its logo) was a multilingual open-content directory of World Wide Web links.
+DMOZ or DMoz (stylized dmoz in its logo; from directory.mozilla.org, an earlier domain name) was a multilingual open-content directory of World Wide Web links.
 The site and community who maintained it were also known as the Open Directory Project (ODP).
-It was owned by AOL (now a part of Verizon Media) but constructed and maintained by a community of volunteer editors.
+It was owned by AOL (now a part of Yahoo!
+Inc) but constructed and maintained by a community of volunteer editors.

 DMOZ used a hierarchical ontology scheme for organizing site listings.
 Listings on a similar topic were grouped into categories which then included smaller categories.

-DMOZ closed on March 17, 2017 because AOL no longer wished to support the project.
-The website became a single landing page on that day, with links to a static archive of DMOZ, and to the DMOZ discussion forum, where plans to rebrand and relaunch the directory are being discussed.
+DMOZ closed on March 17, 2017, because AOL no longer wished to support the project.
+The website became a single landing page on that day, with links to a static archive of DMOZ, and to the DMOZ discussion forum, where plans to rebrand and relaunch the directory were being discussed.

 As of September 2017, a non-editable mirror remained available at dmoztools.net, and it was announced that while the DMOZ URL would not return, a successor version of the directory named Curlie would be provided.
+DMOZ, ODP, and Curlie were considered synonymous by 2018.
+Curlie was well established by 2022, using the hierarchy from DMOZ.